Penny Black: VR official

 In addition to the general issue of the Penny Black, a similar stamp intended for official mail was produced, with the letters "V" and "R" replacing the crosses in the top corners.
 Because the general public quickly accepted the postage stamps and ridiculed the Mulready stationery produced at the same time, vast supplies of Mulready letter sheets were given for official use to government departments such as the tax office, and the idea of introducing an official stamp was abandoned.
 Only a few postally used examples exist, which probably originate from the Post Office circulars sent out as advance notice of the new stamps.
 Four are known on covers; all were cut from their envelopes and then replaced.
 Most of the cancelled examples are from trials of cancellation types, inks, and experiments with their removal.
 Those trials led to the change from black to red stamps, and vice versa for the cancellations.

-Popular culture
+In popular culture

 Considered a British cultural icon, the Penny Black design featured in the innovations section of the series B British passport issued in 2015.
 Also in 2015, the search engine Google marked the 175th anniversary of the postage stamp with a Google doodle of the Penny Black.

+The boardgames Penny Black features the stamp.
+A small number of Penny Black stamps are available for the player to earn.
+Players are able to score points if stamps of the same colour are surrounding the Penny Black.